Department of Medical and Clinical Genetics

 • In addition, students draw up a slide show on their patients.

-The Odontological Genetics course is organised in the spring term of the second year of studies.
+The Odontological Genetics (DENT-201) course is organised in the spring term of the second year of studies.
 The goal of the course is to learn to identify hereditary diseases and structural abnormalities associated with the teeth and the mouth, the use of DNA diagnostics and the role of heredity in common dental diseases.
 The course consists of lectures, group instruction and group instruction involving patients.

 The topics explored in the lectures include the following: